tonnytech/To-do-list-with-webpack/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project setup with Webpack
+# To do list project with webpack

 > This is a ToDo list app project build using webpack.